 Hello my lovely bloggers, readers and casual observers!
 It’s spring-time, 2016 and I’m back from my winter hibernation!
-I know it seems a bit odd to take so many months off for the winter; it’s not like fashion stops just because the sun doesn’t shine as much anymore, but keeping this blog going with real …
+I know it seems a bit odd to take so many months off for the winter; it’s not like fashion stops just because the sun doesn’t shine as much anymore, but keeping …

 Hello everyone!
 In case you haven’t noticed yet; my website is getting a bit of an overhaul.
 This is just the first stage in changing my humble little fashion blog into something much bigger and more exciting.
-We’re changing into an online fashion magazine and blog and with it will come a whole array of …
+We’re changing into an online fashion magazine and blog and with it will …

 Hello my far too loyal followers!
 It’s been a while, eh?
 Two years to be exact and I’m surprised I still have followers and visitors to this blog, but I’m eternally grateful.
 So you’re probably wondering where I’ve been for the last two years.
-Well I had a child, got engaged and moved into a …
+Well I had a child, got …

 Christmas is over, the best of sale has already been sold and we’ve left the New Year behind.
 Even the days are starting to look brighter, so it’s a bit apt that it’s time to start looking towards springtime.
 Thankfully the majority of the shops are looking towards the spring/summer season too and were able to give me these gems.